Terieyenike/vscode-extension-blog-search/README.md

 This extension makes it easy to search blog posts and open them in a browser.

+## Installation from Marketplace
+In VS Code Extensions, search for `Tech with Catalin Search` to install the extension for searching blog posts.

 ## Features

-Run the command `Tech with Catalin Search` and then search for any query to narrow the list of articles to your search.
+Run the command `Search posts` and then search for any query to narrow the list of articles to your search.

 ## Running the Extension

 After you downloaded and installed the extension, run the command `Cmd + Shift + P` for Mac users and `Ctrl + Shift + P`, PC users to search for your favourite article.
+Type __`Search posts`__ to view the list of articles available.
 It opens in the default browser on your system.

 ## Dependencies